Looking for the best WordPress email plugin to level up your business?

 There are loads of excellent options available, whether you’re a freelancer, run a small business or non-profit, or need to satisfy the intensive email marketing needs of a large company.

-Whether you need to get started building your email or contact list, need a plugin for creating and sending email newsletters and campaigns, or want a tool that offers built-in analytics and email automation, there’s a plugin in the list below that can help you do it.
+Whether you need to get started building your email or contact list, need a plugin for creating and sending email newsletters and campaigns, or want a tool that offers built-in analytics and email automation, there’s a solution in the list below that can help you do it.

 Table of contents:

 - What to look for in a WordPress email marketing plugin